derickson/python-ai-dnd/README.md

 ## Releases and Progress

-v1 - 2023-04-16 - AI NPC plays D&D with a human GM in search of treasure.
+v2 - 2023-04-17 - Multiple NPCs play with a human GM, lots of cleanup v1 - 2023-04-16 - AI NPC plays D&D with a human GM in search of treasure.
 The AI NPC is a warrior.